ankur12-1610/Polyglot_JS/README.md

 - Just fork this repository
 - Clone it
-- Create a branch and switch to it And finally…CODE!
+- Create a branch and swich to it And finally…CODE!
 - Push your changes to the forked repo
 - Submit a Pull Request